 Estimating Time - Baseline

 Once we have a general understanding of the specifics of the design, we can estimate the hours required for the project.
-The PCB design process generally follows the same order of tasks for every board.
+The PCB design process follows the same task order for every board.

 - Footprint creation